drmartinezrabert/EcoSysEM/README.md

 [🔼 Back to **Instructions (Downloading & Setting up)**](#clipboard-instructions-for-downloading-and-setting-up-ecosysem-platform) &nbsp;&nbsp;&nbsp;|| &nbsp;&nbsp;&nbsp;[🔼 Back to **Contents**](#readme-contents)

 ### How to modify reaction databases
 Like parameter databases, all chemical and biotic reactions are defined using local databases in .csv format (read by code) and .xlsx format (to create/modify databases).
-In reaction databases, stocihiometric matrix of reactions is defined.
+In reaction databases, stoichiometric matrix of reactions is defined.
 For now, the following reaction databases are included:
 - pHSpeciation.
 Stoichiometric matrix of acid-base equilibrium reactions.
 - Metabolisms.
 Stoichiometrix matrix of metabolic reactions.

-To modify existing databases open de .xlsx file in `ecosysem\reactions\Excels\*.xlsx`.
+To modify existing databases open the .xlsx file in `ecosysem\reactions\Excels\*.xlsx`.
 The user can also create a new database reaction.
 Once finished, **1)** _Save_ Excel file in `\ecosysem\reactions\Excels\` folder and **2)** _Save as_ the document in .csv format in `\ecosysem\reactions\` folder.
 All reaction databases have the same structure:

 |  Compounds  |  Reaction n<sup>o</sup> 1  |  Reaction n<sup>o</sup> 2  |  ...  |  Reaction n<sup>o</sup> N  |
 | ----------- | -------------------------- | -------------------------- | ----- | -------------------------- |